PostgreSQL supports localization with three approaches:

 Single byte character recoding provides a more light-weight solution for users of multiple, yet single-byte character sets.

 Locale support refers to an application respecting cultural preferences regarding alphabets, sorting, number formatting, etc. PostgreSQL uses the standard ISO C and POSIX-like locale facilities provided by the server operating system.
 For additional information refer to the documentation of your system.

 Occasionally it is useful to mix rules from several locales, e.g., use U.S. collation rules but Spanish messages.
-To support that, a set of locale subcategories exist that control only a certain aspect of the localization rules.
+To do that a set of environment variables exist that override the default of LANG for a particular category: